Peer Review Resources

-Scheduling - Approximately 6-9 months before a firm's review due date, the TSCPA will send the firm a letter with instructions on completing and returning the Information Required for Scheduling Reviews form.
-TSCPA must receive this information to schedule a review.
+Scheduling - Approximately 6-9 months before a firm's review due date, the firm will receive a notification via email with instructions on submitting the information required for scheduling reviews using the online PRIMA system.
+This information must be completed by the firm in PRIMA in order to schedule a review.
 It is the firm's responsibility to choose its own reviewer.
-A list of qualified reviewers is available via the AICPA website.
+A list of qualified reviewers is available here.
 The review should not commence until the firm has received notification from TSCPA that the reviewer has been approved to perform the review.

 After the Review - Once the review has been completed, the reviewer will issue a report to the firm.
 If the firm receives a rating of pass on its peer review, the firm does not need to submit the report to the administering entity.
 Reports with a rating of pass with deficiencies or fail should be submitted along with the firm's letter of response within 30 days of receiving the report or by the firm's review due date, whichever is earlier.

 Administrative and Technical Reviews - The administrative review ensures that all the required documents from the reviewer and the firm are received and complete.
 The technical reviewer determines whether the review has been conducted in accordance with governing standards and whether the firm has responded to any matters or deficiencies in an appropriate manner.